alphagov/govuk-rfcs/draft-rfc-ordered-link-types.md

 Links can be updated as part of the publishing workflow, or they can updated separately (for example through content tagger).
 When we change the links originating from a content item, we make a PATCH request to its links URL, with a JSON object describing&nbsp;_link sets_.&nbsp;For example:

-Content items aren't required to have an HTML representation, and not everything has a base path (for example contacts can be base-path-less).

 The ordering of items within the arrays is arbitrary in these requests: the publishing API deliberately ignores the ordering.

 # Problem